HNSS-US/cowrie-honeypot-experiment/documentation/ManualInstallDigitalOcean.md

 ### Introduction
 The following are the instructions for installing cowrie on a [Digital Ocean](https://m.do.co/c/6de21b7fa280) Ubuntu 18.04 x64 droplet.
 For the honeypot, the minimum virtual machine is all that is required.
 As of this writing, the cost is $5.00/mo.
 The steps are placed in this document to consolidate the steps I take to deploy a honeypot.

 Once the Ubuntu 18.04 droplet is created, follow the steps outlined below to install cowrie.
 Note, the following steps employ ssh for connecting to the droplet.
 How you connect is a matter of choice.
-The steps

 ###### *Note: If you use the Digital Ocean console to interact with your droplet.
 The default configuration for the keyboard does not allow the character '|' to be typed.
 Instead, it returns the '>' character.
 The work around is to turn on Num Lock, hold alt key down and enter 124.*
 #### Setup Digital Ocean account and configure droplet